 4. Transactional Intent

-Transactional intent keywords tend to show product listings ads (PLAs), as seen below.
+Transactional intent keywords tend to show product listing ads (PLAs), as seen below.
 Product pages match this intent and are prioritized in the SERP when a query has the intent to purchase.

 transactional_intent_query